-‘Guardians and War on Truth’ Time’s ‘Person of the Year’

-The group is made up of four journalists and a newspaper that Time says “are representatives of a broader fight by countless others around the world.
+4 journalists and a newspaper are Time’s Person of the Year

-Time’s editor-in-chief Edward Felsenthal made the announcement Tuesday on NBC’s “Today” show.
-The magazine recognizes the person or group of people who most influenced the news and the world “for better or for worse” during the past year.
+NEW YORK (AP) — Time magazine named four journalists and a newspaper on Tuesday as its 2018 Person of the Year for standing up for the truth in the face of persecution and violence.

-The “guardians” are slain Saudi journalist Jamal Khashoggi; the Capital Gazette in Annapolis, Maryland, where five people were shot and killed at the newspaper’s offices in June; Philippine journalist Maria Ressa, who has been arrested; and two Reuters journalists detained in Myanmar for nearly a year, Wa Lone and Kyaw Soe Oo.
+The group, which Time calls the “guardians,” includes slain Saudi journalist Jamal Khashoggi, the Capital Gazette in Annapolis, Maryland, where five people were shot and killed at the newspaper’s offices in June; Philippine journalist Maria Ressa, who has been arrested; and Reuters journalists Wa Lone and Kyaw Soe Oo, who have been detained in Myanmar for nearly a year.

+“They are representative of a broader fight by countless others around the world — as of Dec.
+10, at least 52 journalists have been murdered in 2018 — who risk all to tell the story of our time,” editor-in-chief Edward Felsenthal wrote in an essay.

+Time selected them “for taking great risks in pursuit of greater truths, for the imperfect but essential quest for facts that are central to civil discourse, for speaking up and speaking out.”

 Most Read Nation & World Stories